tonethar/IGME-235-Shared/hw/basicpage.md

     - Through an embedded or external style sheet.
         - You can link to an external style sheet (such as Marx or Bootstrap Reboot) by adding something like the following code to your document's `head` section:
         `<link rel="stylesheet" type="text/css" href="stylesheetfilename.css">`

+## Submission

+- Upload your page into your 235 directory on Banjo.